feathersjs/docs/rest/readme.md

 app.listen(3030);
 ```

-You can see all the passed parameters by going to something like `http://localhost:3030/users/213/todos/23?complete=true&user[]=David&user[]=Eric&sort[name]=1`.
+You can see all the passed parameters by going to something like `localhost:3030/users/213/messages/23?read=false&$sort[createdAt]=-1]`.
 More information on how services play with Express middleware, routing and versioning can be found in the [middleware chapter](../middleware/readme.md).

-## Formatting the response
+## Customizing The Response Format

-The default REST handler is a middleware that formats the data retrieved by the service as JSON.
-If you would like to configure your own `handler` middleware just pass it to `rest(handler)`.
+The default REST response formatter is a middleware that formats the data retrieved by the service as JSON.
+If you would like to configure your own `formatter` middleware just pass it to `rest(formatter)`.
 This middleware will have access to `res.data` which is the data returned by the service. [res.format](http://expressjs.com/en/4x/api.html#res.format) can be used for content negotiation.
-For example, a middleware that just renders plain text with the todo description:
+For example, a middleware that just renders plain text with the Message text:

 ```js
 const feathers = require('feathers');